mansi084/RAG-POC-with-Ollama-2.0/README.md

 4. Stores vectors locally in ChromaDB
 5. Also queries a local SQLite employee database
 6. Routes your question to the right source intelligently
+7. Falls back to other source if first source fails
-7. Combines answers from multiple sources
+8. Combines answers from multiple sources
-8. Returns the most accurate answer
+9. Returns the most accurate answer

 ---